- Working Papers

 The prospects for long-term sustainability depend on whether, and how much, we can absolutely decouple economic output from total energy and material throughput.
 While relative decoupling has occurred – that is, resource use has grown less quickly than the economy – absolute decoupling has not, raising the question whether it is possible.
-This paper proposes a two-part explanation for why decoupling has not happened historically.
-First, drawing on theories of cost-share induced productivity change, it assumes that innovation which save on inputs to the production of goods and services is biased toward inputs with a higher cost share.
-Second, following post-Keynesian pricing theory, it posits that resources, but not goods or labor, are priced in competitive markets.
-These assumptions set up two halves of a dynamic, which we explore from a post-Keynesian perspective.
+This paper proposes a novel explanation for why decoupling has not happened historically, drawing on a recent theory of cost-share induced productivity change and an extension of post-Keynesian pricing theory to natural resources.
+Cost-share induced productivity change and pricing behavior set up two halves of a dynamic, which we explore from a post-Keynesian perspective.
 In this dynamic, resource costs as a share of GDP move towards a stable level, at which the growth rate of resource productivity is typically less than the growth rate of GDP.
-The paper then discusses conditions under which absolute decoupling might occur in the context of current climate mitigation policy debates.
+This provides a parsimonious explanation of the prevalence of relative over absolute decoupling.
+The paper then presents some illustrative applications of the theory.

 Keywords: decoupling, dematerialization, cost-share induced technological change